 Spanish breakfast foods can be tricky to get the hang of, but once you know where to go and what to order, you’re guaranteed the perfect start to your day!

-It’s not that I don’t like breakfast foods, but I don’t usually get hungry for a few hours after waking up.
-So when I do eat breakfast, it’s often quite late (around 10am), which here in Spain is called “second breakfast”.
-This works quite well since lunch is at 3pm!
+It's not that I don't like breakfast foods, but I don't usually get hungry for a few hours after waking up.
+So when I do eat breakfast, it's often quite late (around 10 a.m.), which here in Spain is called "second breakfast."
+This works quite well since lunch is around 3 p.m.!

-Spain’s eating schedule can be a bit confusing at first, but once you’ve got the hang of it you’re in for a variety of delicious meals throughout the day (and two breakfasts!).
+Spanish mealtimes can be a bit confusing at first, but once you get used to them, you're in for a variety of delicious meals throughout the day (including two breakfasts!).

 So what are my favorite Spanish breakfast foods?
-It is hard to narrow them down.
-Here are my top 8 breakfasts in Spain – and where to find them!
+It's hard to narrow them down, but here are my top 8 breakfasts in Spain—and where to find them!

 The best breakfast in Spain for me (something I could eat every day!) achieves the perfect balance: toasted bread (I prefer a flatbread called a mollete), extra virgin olive oil, crushed tomato, and Iberian ham.
 This tostada will set you up for a successful day.

-Too often it’s thickened with loads of cornstarch, and low-quality chocolate powder is used.
-This isn’t the case at my two favorite places for chocolate in Spain — Confitería El Riojano in Madrid and Granja Viader in Barcelona.
+Too often it's thickened with loads of cornstarch and made with low-quality chocolate powder.
+But this isn't the case at my two favorite places for hot chocolate in Spain: Confitería El Riojano in Madrid and Granja M. Viader in Barcelona.

-Interestingly, I wouldn’t pair the chocolate with churros at either place, but instead, I’d opt for the ladyfinger cookies called soletillas in Madrid and melindros in Barcelona.
+Interestingly, I wouldn't pair the chocolate with churros at either place.
+Instead, I'd opt for the ladyfinger cookies called soletillas in Madrid and melindros in Barcelona.

-Very popular in Madrid and most of northern Spain, a heaping slice of Spanish potato omelette (a pincho de tortilla) is the best way to have a second breakfast.
+Very popular in Madrid and most of northern Spain, a heaping slice of Spanish potato omelet (a pincho de tortilla) is the best way to have a second breakfast.

-I accompany my pincho with a strong coffee, but you’ll see plenty of people opting for a mid-morning caña (a small draft beer).
-I love the pincho de tortilla at Casa Dani in Madrid (which recently won the award for best tortilla in Spain!).
+I accompany my tortilla with a strong coffee, but you'll see plenty of people opting for a mid-morning caña (a small draft beer).
+I love the pincho de tortilla at Casa Dani in Madrid (which has been named the best tortilla in the city!).

-If visiting Barcelona you must try the almond croissants at Pastelería Hofmann and Baluard.
-And if in Madrid don’t worry — Pastelería La Duquesita will not disappoint.
+When visiting Barcelona you must try the croissants de almendras (almond croissants) at Pastelería Hofmann and Baluard.
+And if you're in Madrid don't worry; La Duquesita will not disappoint.

 More of a chocolate croissant lover?
 Try the napoletana de chocolate at Madrid’s La Mallorquina for something similar (and just as delicious).

-Every region has its version of the humble sandwich, and with good reason.
-Sandwiches are perfect for a quick and delicious Spanish breakfast.
+Every region of Spain has its own version of the humble sandwich, and with good reason; they're the perfect quick and delicious Spanish breakfast food.

-In Madrid, you’ll find small sandwiches called pulgas or pulgitas at most Spanish breakfast bars, and in Barcelona, you’ll order an entrepan— Catalan for sandwich.
+In Madrid, you'll find small sandwiches called pulgas or pulgitas at most cafés and bars for breakfast.
+In Barcelona, you'll order an entrepan—Catalan for "sandwich."

-There is also the famous bikini in Catalonia, a sort of grilled ham and cheese on white sandwich bread.
+There's also the famous bikini in Catalonia, a sort of grilled ham and cheese on white sandwich bread.
+And in Andalusia, you may find montaditos (mini sandwiches) on offer.

 The orange juice in Spain is naturally sweet and delicious.
-Amazing quality oranges can be found year-round, but the true season is winter — just in time for the cold weather when a hearty dose of Vitamin C is the perfect way to start the day!
+Incredibly high-quality oranges can be found all year round, but the true season is winter—just in time for the cold weather, when a hearty dose of vitamin C is the perfect way to start the day!

 Remember when I said I don’t really do “first breakfast”?
 Well, I most definitely do coffee!

-While I generally enjoy café americano these days (espresso with extra hot water), café con leche is perhaps Spain’s best-known coffee.
-Steamed milk meets strong espresso, and it’s the drink of choice to accompany Spanish breakfast foods.
+While I generally enjoy café americano these days (espresso with extra hot water), café con leche is perhaps the best-known coffee in Spain.
+Half steamed milk and half strong espresso, it's the perfect drink to accompany the best Spanish breakfast foods.

-There are many more Spanish breakfast foods to discover, though most are quite regional.
+There are many more Spanish breakfast foods to discover, some of which are quite regional.

 - Don’t miss a homemade bizcocho (cake) in Galicia, made with local butter.

-- In Basque Country try a pintxo de tortilla with green pepper.
+- In the Basque Country, try a pintxo de tortilla with green pepper.

 Katie